isabella232/docs-13/docs/getting-started/Beginners_Guide_With_React.md

 `
 ```

-For this example we'll also use `react-router` for routing.
+For this example we'll also use `react-router` for routing and `react-markdown` to parse the markdown we get from GraphCMS post's `content` field.
 ```
-npm i -S react-router-dom
+yarn add react-router-dom react-markdown
 ```